Academics

 English: Each student is required to earn four credits, one credit in each year of enrollment in the upper school.

-Science: Each student is required to earn three credits of laboratory science, specifically in Biology, Physics, and Chemistry.
+Science: Each student is required to earn three credits of laboratory science, specifically in Biology and Physics or Chemistry.
 A fourth year is strongly recommended.

 History and Humanities: Each student is required to earn three credits, specifically in World History, United States History, and a regional history.
 A fourth year is strongly recommended.